openl2m/openl2m/docs/code/switches_app/drivers/snmp/snmp-discover-vrf.rst

 VRF info
 ========

 This section describes how we discover L3VPN aka.
-VRF info.
+"VRF" info.

 This is implemented in the *switches.connect.snmp.connector.SnmpConnector().get_my_vrfs()* function, which is called from *switches.connect.connector.Connector().get_hardware_details()*